gvwilson/thirdbit/src/fiction/in-heck/index.md

 He was sure he'd had dumber ideas, but this didn't seem like the time to point that out.

-"Maddy, please, be polite,"
-Mama Roo chided.
-She squeezed Sindy once more and straightened up in her chair.
+Mama Roo squeezed Sindy once more and straightened up in her chair.
+"We shouldn't decide anything on empty stomachs,"
+Mama Roo said.
 There were gray hairs in her fur,
 Gumption noticed.
 When had that happened?

-"We don't have make any decisions right now,"
-Mama Roo said.
-"And we definitely shouldn't decide anything on empty stomachs.
+"Able's not back 'til this evening, so nothing's going to happen before tomorrow morning.
 Sindy,
 if you'd like to get some carrots—no, don't make that face.